ibrod83/nodejs-web-scraper/readme.md

 ```
-Let's describe again in words, what's going on here: "Go to https://www.profesia.sk/praca/; Then paginate the root page, from 1 to 10; Then, on each pagination page, open every job ad; Then, collect span,h2,h4 elements and download the first image; Also collect h2,h4 in the root(each pagination)."
+Let's describe again in words, what's going on here: "Go to https://www.profesia.sk/praca/; Then paginate the root page, from 1 to 10; Then, on each pagination page, open every job ad; Then, collect span,h2,h4 elements and download the first image; Call getPageData callback with each page; Also collect h2,h4 in the root(each pagination)."

 &nbsp;